Johnson Controls posts profit, reaffirms 2013 outlook

 DETROIT Johnson Controls Inc (JCI.N) on Tuesday posted a profit that met Wall Street's expectations and the largest U.S. auto-parts maker reaffirmed its full-year outlook.

-Johnson Controls, like much of the auto industry, has been hurt by weak demand in Europe.
-The supplier's results included a tax charge related to valuation allowances in Germany and Brazil, and a restructuring charge in its European and South American auto interior business.

-Net income attributable to Johnson Controls fell 61 percent to $148 million, or 21 cents a share, in its fiscal second quarter, compared with $379 million, or 55 cents a share, in the year-earlier quarter.
+Net income attributable to Johnson Controls fell to $148 million, or 21 cents a share, in its fiscal second quarter, compared with $379 million, or 55 cents a share, in the year- earlier quarter.

 Revenue slipped 1 percent to $10.43 billion, just below the $10.48 billion analysts had expected.